Sarah Cooper (sport shooter)

-Sarah Jane Cooper née Sarah Robinson (born 1949) is a female British former sports shooter.
+Sarah Jane Cooper née Sarah Robinson (born 1949) is a British former sports shooter.

+She was a co-founder of Accuracy International with her husband Malcolm Cooper, and Martin Kay, Dave Walls, and David Caig.

 Sports shooting career

 Cooper competed in the 1984 Summer Olympics and 1988 Summer Olympics.

 She represented England and won a gold medal in the 50 metres Rifle three position pair with her husband Malcolm Cooper, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Personal life

 She married Malcolm Cooper in 1974.